sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 ## [20] 400
 ```

 On the right side, you find two groups of panels.
-On the top-right, the main element is the *Environment* panel, which is a representation of the current state of the interpreter's memory, and as such, it shows all the stored variables, datasets, and functions.
-On the bottom-right, you find the *Files* panel, which shows file system (file and folders on your computer or the server), as well as the *Help* panel, which shows you the help pages when required.
+On the top-right, the main element is the *Environment* panel, which represents of the current state of the interpreter's memory, showing all the information available for computation.
+For instance, that is where you will be able to see datasets loaded for analysis.
+On the bottom-right, you find the *Files* panel, which shows the file system (file and folders on your computer or the server), as well as the *Help* panel, which shows you the help pages when required.
 We will discuss the other panels later on in the practical sessions.

 ### Coding style

 A coding style is a set of rules and guidelines to write programming code designed to ensure that the code is easy to read, understand, and consistent over time.
-Following a good coding style is essential when writing code that others will read -- for instance, if you work in a team, publish your code or submit your code as a piece of coursework -- and ensure you will understand your code in a few-month time.
+Following a good coding style is essential when writing code that others will read -- for instance, if you work in a team, publish your code or submit your code as a piece of coursework -- and it ensures you will understand your code in a few months.
 Following a good coding style is also an essential step towards reproducibility, as we will see in a later chapter.

 In this book, I will follow the [Tidyverse Style Guide (style.tidyverse.org)](http://style.tidyverse.org/).
 Study the Tidyverse Style Guide and use it consistently.